purple-produce-assortment.

 1. Are all purple peels edible?

-Most common kitchen vegetables with purple skins (potatoes, carrots, eggplants, onions, grapes, apples) are perfectly safe.
-However, always ensure the vegetable itself is edible.
+Most common vegetables with purple skins (potatoes, carrots, eggplants, onions, grapes, apples) are safe, but ensure the vegetable itself is edible.

 2. Why did my purple peels turn blue when I cooked them?